decorum-blb/flow-jams/problems/literals/solution.md

 You've learned about Literal types in Flow.

-In the next challenge we're going to learn mixing types in Flow.
+In the next challenge we're going to learn about Variables in Flow.

 Run `go-with-the-flow` in the console to choose the next challenge.